jju/anachronauts/TravellerSRD.md

 If you roll a natural 12, then you must continue in this career.

+Ranks and Benefits
-Ranks and Benefits: You start at Rank 0 in your career.
+: You start at Rank 0 in your career.
 Each time you succeed at an advancement check, you move onto the next Rank.

 Some ranks have benefits associated with them, such as extra skills or more benefits.
 You gain these benefits as soon as you attain that rank.

+Mustering-Out Benefits
-Mustering-Out Benefits: When you leave a career for any reason, you gain material benefits from that career.
+: When you leave a career for any reason, you gain material benefits from that career.
 There are two tables – Cash and Benefits.
 You may only roll on the cash tables a maximum of three times, regardless of how many careers or benefit rolls you have.
 You get one benefit roll per full term served.
 Leaving due to a mishap means you lose the benefit roll for that term, but not previous full terms in that career.

 If you reached rank 1 or 2, you get an extra benefit roll when leaving that service.
 If you reached rank 3 or 4, you get two extra benefit rolls, and if you reached rank 5 or 6, you get three extra benefit rolls and may apply a +1 to rolls on the Benefits table that you gain from that career.

 Sample Career: Scout
 --------------------

+Enlistment
-Enlistment: Int 5+
+: Int 5+

-–1 DM for every previous career.
+-1 DM for every previous career.

+### Assignments

-### Assignments: Choose one of the following:
+Choose one of the following:

 > Courier
 >